Rengo-Labs/CasperLabs-LiquidityTransformer/README.md

 It's also recommended to have [wasm-strip](https://github.com/WebAssembly/wabt) available in your PATH to reduce the size of compiled Wasm.

+### NOTE:- !IMPORTANT! 'make prepare' command should also be excuted seperately for 'CasperLabs-Wise-StakeableToken' by going in the contract folder and execute above command

 #### Build Smart Contract

-Run this command to build Smart Contract of the Liquidity Transformer Repository.
+Run this command to build Smart Contract.

 ```
 make build-contract